-Abstract : The climatic conditions in urban areas are affected by man-made features, including buildings.
-Building geometry affects
+: The climatic conditions in urban areas are affected by man-made features, including buildings.
+Building geometry affects the sky-view factor (SVF) of a canyon.
+A higher SVF mitigates the urban heat island (UHI) effect, whereas a lower SVF enhances pedestrian thermal comfort during summer daytime.
+However, variations in building dimensions and spacing are governed by local regulations that constrain options for urban designers.
+This study investigated urban planning policies with the objective of understanding the impacts of varying plot parameters, building dimensions, and setbacks on SVF measured along the street.
+Using a vector-based method for SVF calculations, SVF was estimated for several parameterized urban carryons representing regulated residential development in India, with variations in plot dimensions, building dimensions, and setbacks permitted according to development control regulations.
 The findings indicated that developments with detached housing featuring identical buildings and maintaining a straight building line exhibited a higher SVF.
 Multiple regression analysis revealed that front setbacks, building height, and building depth were the most influential variables affecting SVF.
 Maintaining a uniform building height across the street resulted in a higher SVF compared to varying building heights with larger variations, whereas varying the floor area ratio across plots along the street significantly reduced the SVF.
-To validate the relationships between urban planning parameters and SVF, the residential sectors of Gandhinagar were analyzed for building plan density (BPD), building view factor (BVF), and land surface temperature (LST) at a grid resolution of 30 m.
-A strong relationship was found between BPD and BVF (R=0.65), indicating the impact of urban planning parameters on UHI.
+To validate the relationships between urban planning parameters and SVF, the residential sectors of Chandigarh, Gandhinagar, and Bhubaneswar were analyzed for building plan density (BPD), building view factor (BVF), and land surface temperature (LST) at a grid resolution of 30 m.
+A strong relationship was found between BPD and BVF (R2=0.65), indicating the impact of urban planning parameters on UHI.
 However, no significant relationship was found between BPD and LST (R=0.15), as urban surfaces other than buildings contributed equally to the enhancement of the surface UHI effect.
 Accordingly, planning policies may be formulated to enhance the SVF, thereby mitigating the UHI effect.